 To work with workflow states, your user name must be assigned the WorkflowAdmin role for the site that you are working with.

 Creating Workflow States

 To create workflow states

-- 1. In the Content Server interface, select the Workflow tab and expand the States item. - Under States, double-click on Add New.CS-Direct displays the "Add New Workflow State" form:
+In the Workflow tab, expand States and double-click Add New.
+Content Server displays the "Add New Workflow State" form: